-In Colorado, where pot is legal and outdoor recreation is a way of life, it’s still illegal to use it in public, or on state and federal land.
+In Colorado, where pot is legal and outdoor recreation is a way of life, it’s still illegal to use it in public or on state and federal land.
 The laws are pretty much the same in California and Washington.
 That rules out legally getting high on the slopes or trails unless you’re on private property.
 Even so, that hasn’t stopped people from publishing guides on the best outdoor spots to get high.

-Even though there’s plenty of evidence suggesting pot is a bad idea while playing outside, there are more than a few high profile outdoor athletes using and even endorsing the drug.
-Tanner Hall for one is not shy about his marijuana habits and is even sponsored by a cannabis company.
+Even though there’s plenty of evidence suggesting pot is a bad idea while playing outside, there are more than a few high-profile outdoor athletes using and even endorsing the drug.
+Tanner Hall, for one, is not shy about his marijuana habits and is even sponsored by a cannabis company.
 Hall claims the relaxation and pain relief he experiences from weed played a part in every X-Games medal he’s won.
-Ross Rebagliati won the first ever Olympic gold medal in snowboarding in 1998 but was DQ’d after THC was discovered in his system.
-THC wasn’t on the WADA banned substances list at the time so eventually, the medal was given back.
+Ross Rebagliati won the first-ever Olympic gold medal in snowboarding in 1998 but was DQ’d after THC was discovered in his system.
+THC wasn’t on the WADA banned substances list at the time, so eventually, the medal was given back.

 When Climbing Magazine anonymously surveyed a panel of pro climbers about marijuana use, almost everyone said yes.
 The reported benefits included pain relief, relaxation, and a heightened sense of creativity when approaching a tough line.
-Most did acknowledge that there was some safety risk and it needed to be done extra responsibly.
+Most did acknowledge that there was some safety risk, and it needed to be done extra responsibly.
 “Smoke pot, check your knot.”

 Elite Ultrarunner Avery Collins is another outdoor athlete with a marijuana endorsement deal.
 Most medical studies agree that THC will not improve aerobic performance or strength, but according to this site, more than a few runners are turning to the drug with the belief that it enhances their training.
 Dr. Bonn-Miller of the University of Pennsylvania Medical School believes there could be a physiological benefit, as both the cherished “runners high” and the high from THC active the body’s endocannabinoid system.
-Other Cannabis products like CBD oil have been shown to suppress the bodies natural inflammatory response which can aid athletes in recovery.
+Other Cannabis products like CBD oil have been shown to suppress the body’s natural inflammatory response, which can aid athletes in recovery.